sateesh-peetha/3D-Printer-reimagined/README.md

 ![alt text](https://github.com/sateesh-peetha/3D-Printer-reimagined/blob/master/3d%20printer.png "3d Printer")

 ## Why call it "X" ?
 We all studied algebra in school and we call unknown as X, Y, Z etc. Here X can be 3D Printer, or a Mom Assist who can do jobs like dish washing, clearning like how humans sweep the house etc., or an Industrial automation robot.
-So it depepends on how we branwash the little chip inside this "X". we will soon enter an era of machine programming apps like how we are doing today with mobile apps.
+So it depends on how we brainwash the little chip inside this "X". we will soon enter an era of machine programming apps like how we are doing today with mobile apps.

 ## Primary challenge